 But let’s talk more about that food for a second.
 It’s magic.
 You’re going to spend some money on it and you’re going to be entirely ok with it.
 Because as you slowly work your way through the menu, you begin to see the future.
 Maybe it’s your own, maybe it’s that of Mexican food as a whole, but it’s there.
 Reach out and grab it.
 Whether it’s the scallop crudo or the rabbit and liver stew dropped off at the table in a plastic bag, you realize something.
 The future is actually right now.

 The service is great, the wine list is excellent, and everything else you could possibly nit-pick at a place like this holds up its side of the bargain.
 Broken Spanish, you are a complete restaurant.

 We know what you’re thinking.
 Where the f*ck’s the scallop?
 Don’t worry, it’s in there.
 And it’s glorious.
 There’s no better way to start your meal than this.

 We could have this pumpkin and pomegranate seed doused tostada every Fall, Winter, Spring, and Summer.
 For life.

 It’s at this point in the meal things start to get out of hand.
 How does this taste so good?
 How?
 Also, does it come in bulk?

 Another dish, another victory.
-Octopus is everywhere these days, so to pull off one that we're actually still talking about?
+Octopus is everywhere, so to pull off one that we’re actually still talking about?
 You can thank the chorizo.

-Quite possibly the pièce de résistance of Broken Spanish, this gigantic mass of pork belly could've been completely too fatty and overbearing, and it was the opposite.
-Light, savory, and our favorite dish out of the whole thing.
+Quite possibly the pièce de résistance of Broken Spanish, this gigantic mass of pork belly could’ve been completely too fatty and overbearing, and it was the opposite.
+This is our favorite dish here.